Hollywood scrambles to cash in on Petraeus scandal

 Jay Roach, director of the Sarah Palin-based HBO movie “Game Change,” has said he talked with film studios but wound up at the cable network.
 The movie drew a record 3.6 million viewers over its opening weekend, said HBO.

-The Time-Warner owned cable channel optioned the book “Game Change” by John Heilemann and Mark Halperin while those close to the vice-presidental candidate refused to cooperate.
+The Time-Warner owned cable channel optioned the book “Game Change” by John Heilemann and Mark Halperin while those close to the vice-presidential candidate refused to cooperate.

 The sexual escapades of politicians has lured big crowds before.
 The 1998 “Primary Colors” based its lead character on Bill Clinton, using Joel Klein’s book about the president’s 1992 presidential campaign.